Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Dreame Series Overview

-Dreame has three active series: the D series, the L series, and the X series.
+Dreame has five active series: the D series, the L series, the X series, the Aqua10, and the Matrix10.
 The models are numbered by generation within that series with the higher number being the more recent model (for example, the L20 will be older than the L40).

-The L series is the mid-range series and is made up of the L10s family, the L20 Ultra model, and the L40 Ultra model.
+The L series is the mid-range series and is made up of the L10s family, the L20 Ultra model, the L40 Ultra model, the L40s refresh, and the new L50 Ultra.
+(The newer L robots carry a lot of the advanced features that are found on the premium X series with a comparable price tag, bumping them into premium range).
 Jump to L Series

-The X series is the premium series for Dreame robot vacuums and includes their most prized features and innovations – carrying a price tag that reflects these enhancements.
+The X series is a premium series for Dreame robot vacuums and includes their most prized features and innovations – carrying a price tag that reflects these enhancements.
 Jump to X Series

 Evolution of the Mopping Design